isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Character and Citizenship Education.md

 </p>
 <p>All students will experience at least one Cohort LJ per year from Primary
-4. Cohort LJs have been developed to provide students with opportunities to explore their Singaporean identity through the arts, <a rel="noopener noreferrer nofollow" target="_blank">culture</a> and heritage.
+4. Cohort LJs have been developed to provide students with opportunities to explore their Singaporean identity through the arts, culture and heritage.
 These complement the Art, Character and Citizenship Education, Social Studies (SS) and History (HY) curricula.</p>
-<p>P4 Cohort Learning Journeys to Changi Airport, Kreta Ayer Heritage <a rel="noopener noreferrer nofollow" target="_blank">Gallery</a> and Geylang Serai Heritage
+<p>P4 Cohort Learning Journeys to Changi Airport, Kreta Ayer Heritage Gallery
-Gallery</p>
+and Geylang Serai Heritage Gallery</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture16.jpg">
 </div>